oskariorg/oskari-docs/md/documentation/examples/rpc-control.md

 In the second phase we enable reporting not only bad road condition but also environmental contaminant.
 The result will look like this: [oskari.org/examples/rpc-control/mapservice_step2.html](/examples/rpc-control/mapservice_step2.html)

-First we modify our published map by adding some new map layers to make it more informative for reporting environmental contaminant.
-Note that we don't need to touch the code itself!

 1) Add issue type selection.

 *The code below is added to the container*